 - Try to maintain a regular wake-sleep schedule.
 I know vacations are for mixing things up, but your body and head will thank you if you get enough sleep.

-We’re all looking forward to getting back to some kind of normal life where travel becomes real again, not just existing in our dreams and desires.
+We’re all looking forward to getting back to some kind of normal life where travel becomes real again, not just in our dreams and desires.
 Now’s a wonderful time to start planning.
 I’m looking forward to taking off soon!
 Where will you go?